 JLP moved to New York City in 1994 to study at the Circle in the Square Theatre School.
 He gained prominence with roles in American television series such as New York Undercover, Seven Days, and The District.
 His Australian acting debut came in 2011 with the ABC TV adaptation of The Slap.
 He later portrayed crime boss Anthony “Rooster” Perish in Underbelly: Badness and appeared in the drama Love Child.

 Beyond acting, JLP is a car enthusiast and has showcased his custom 1973 Dodge Challenger in Car Craft magazine.
-In October 2023, it was announced that he would co-host a reboot of Top Gear Australia for Paramount Plus, alongside I’m a Celeb… alum and host of The Amazing Race Australia, Beau Ryan and Blair Joscelyne.
+In October 2023, he announced that he would co-host a reboot of Top Gear Australia for Paramount Plus, alongside I’m a Celeb… alum and host of The Amazing Race Australia, Beau Ryan and Blair Joscelyne.

 He lives in Santa Monica, California, with his wife, actress Ursula Brooks, and their daughter.